Galaxarum/KabisBft/README.md

 ```

 ## ⚡️ Benchmarks

+> [!WARNING]
+> BFT-only benchmarks are not working with the latest version.
+A list of TopicPartition must be passed to the
+> KabisServiceProxy,
+> but since BTF is alone no TopicPartition info is available.

 If you want to modify the benchmarks, apply your modifications and rebuild the _jar_ files utilizing the _gradle_
 scripts.
 Then, push your newly built jars